Skip to content

 This authoring mode is part of the tool schema today, but new filesystem contributions of this kind are not yet wired into the binary’s global tool resolver.

-JS / TS MCP Tools
+JS / TS Scripted Tools

-Distribution Pattern for Pre-Vetted Target Packs
+Distribution Pattern for Pre-Vetted Target Trailmaps

 2. Point the binary at that directory with TRAILBLAZE_CONFIG_DIR=/path/to/trails/config or place it at <workspace>/trails/config/ under the trails/ anchor.